senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+* Minor bug fix for push-up element

 = 1.3 =
-* Functionality added related to Administrator Toolbar and element that can push sticky element up
+* BY POPULAR DEMAND: functionalities added related to Administrator Toolbar and element that can push sticky element up

 = 1.2.4 =
 * Minor bugfix